shrinidhishambhoji/ev-battery-thermal-management/README.md

 - Incremental fan control with precision
 - Load shedding logic based on temperature thresholds
 - Compact prototype using standard embedded hardware components

 ---

+## Why Real EV Batteries Were Not Used

+**Due to safety concerns such as flammability, instability at high temperatures, and the risk of thermal runaway, actual lithium-ion EV batteries were not used in this prototype.** Instead, the thermal behavior was simulated using a soldering gun to heat the sensor, and loads (represented by LEDs) were used to mimic operational impact under different temperature levels.
+This allowed safe, controlled experimentation while demonstrating the system’s response.

+---